There’s an old quote by Mark Twain:

 The best email templates will provide you with some information hierarchy, allowing you to place the most important information where it’s most likely to be seen.
 When you’re forced to think about how your content will be displayed, you can make more informed decisions regarding how lengthy your content should be.

-MailPoet recently released 15 new email templates.
+MailPoet has a variety of email templates that are ready to use.
 What’s great about these templates—and using MailPoet—is that you can quickly drop in content directly from your WordPress dashboard.

 It’s important to keep in mind that the more images you use, the longer it will take subscribers to load your emails.
 So be selective about images you include and ensure they are optimized for the web.
 (MailPoet uses its own email client-optimized image sizes so you don’t need to worry about images so much if you’re using MailPoet.)